lollcat/se3-augmented-coupling-flows/README.md

 # TODO:

 ## Burning
-    - fix permutation syymetry test
+    - Code permutation layer that acts on auxilliary coordinates.
+    - Update all nets.
+Make sure they embed h.
     - Add whether sample has aux to sample info?
     - Rewrite for e3nn
         1. Let networks take in positional and feature info.